citizen428/citizen428.github.io/source/_posts/2013-05-31-south-america-the-summary.markdown

 **Colombia**

 Another place many people love and that has a lot of hype surrounding it.
 Coming in from Ecuador we drove through some rather heavily militarized zones and had our buses and luggage searched by the army twice, which does leave you with a bit of a strange feeling.
 I never quite got why everybody seems to like Medellin so much.
 I liked both Cali and Bogota more.
 And then there's Cartagena: super touristy, expensive, but still rather relaxed and relaxing and VERY pretty.
 One of my favorite parts was Santa Marta though (kinda like a more "real" Cartagena), where we stayed in a hotel that used to be owned by a drug cartel and which was rather incredible.
-Full of nice people and featuring a cool swimming pool we got stuck there for a bit but at least managed to go to lovely Minca close by.
+It also was full of nice people and featured a cool swimming pool, so we got stuck there for a bit but at least managed to go to lovely Minca close by.

 _Memorable foods and drinks_

+Pizza at "Los Bohemios" in Bogota.
 Arepas, patacones, fruits and vegetables you've never heard of.
-Pizza at "Los Bohemios" in Bogota.
 Juices made of the same.
 Coffee (OMG the coffee).

 _Spanish_